mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 * The Angular `Http` service can be injected into services the same as any others.
 This is the standard way of performing http calls in Angular.
 Furthermore, using that `Http` service to make a post call will create an [RxObservable](http://reactivex.io/documentation/observable.html) that needs to be subscribed to.

-TODO: Move this somewhere else
+TODO: Move these somewhere else

 * Arrow functions give the intended context to `this`.